doxout/stractory/README.md

         if (err) console.log("error creating stream - perhaps it already exists?"); });

-if you wish to provide a default wrapper for the client and/or pass options.

-By default, if there is no client wrapper, asking the factory for the named stragent will give you the stream pair and options:

-    strac.get('name', function(err, istream, ostream, options) {
-    });
+Notice how the options are passed to the server and client functions.

-But, if a client wrapper was specified like in the dnode example, you will instead obtain the real deal (the dnode client)
+When a client wrapper was specified like in the dnode example, using strac.get will give you the actual client - in this case the dnode client

     strac.get('name', function(err, client) {
         client.transform('beep', function(result) {